-The essential guide to the HPV vaccination for girls and boys aged 12 to 13
+The essential guide to the HPV vaccination for all young people aged 12 to 13

-The essential guide to the HPV vaccination for girls and boys aged 12 to 13
+The essential guide to the HPV vaccination for all young people aged 12 to 13

-This leaflet is about the vaccination (injection) that you can have to protect yourself against HPV-related cancers when you get older.
+This leaflet is about the vaccination (injection) that you can have to protect yourself against HPV-related cancers.

 Since 2008, the HPV vaccine has been offered to all 12-13 year old girls in school years 9 and 10.
 Since September 2019, the vaccine has also been offered to boys in the same way.
-This is because the evidence is clear that the HPV vaccine helps protect both boys and girls from HPV-related cancers.
+This is because the evidence is clear that the HPV vaccine helps protect all young people from HPV-related cancers.

-The HPV vaccine helps protect you from cancers that can be caused by HPV. such as:
+The HPV vaccine helps protect you from cancers that can be caused by HPV, such as:

-- over 80% of cervical cancers (in women);
+- up to 90% of cervical cancers (in women);

 - · some mouth and throat cancers;

 - some cancers of the anus and genitals.

 The vaccine will also protect you against the two types of HPV that cause the majority of cases of genital warts.
-It won't protect you against any other sexually transmitted infections and it won't stop girls getting pregnant.
+It won't protect you against any other sexually transmitted infections and it won't prevent pregnancy.